thirdweb-example/x402-invoice/README.md

-# BasePay Invoice
+# x402 Invoice

-A simple Next.js application for creating and paying invoices on the Base network using Thirdweb's X402 payment system.
+A simple Next.js application for creating and paying invoices on the Arb network using thirdweb's X402 payment system.

 ## Features

 - 🧾 Create invoices with customer details
-- 💰 Pay invoices directly on Base network using Thirdweb
+- 💰 Pay invoices directly on Arb network using thirdweb
 - 📊 Dashboard to view all invoices
 - ✅ Payment confirmation with transaction details
-- 🔗 Direct links to BaseScan for transaction verification
+- 🔗 Direct links to ArbScan for transaction verification

 ## Tech Stack

 - **Next.js 14** - React framework with App Router
-- **Thirdweb** - Web3 SDK for wallet connections and payments
+- **thirdweb** - Web3 SDK for wallet connections and payments
 - **TailwindCSS** - Styling
 - **shadcn/ui** - UI components
 - **MongoDB** - Database for invoice storage